 The collection includes objects relating to the region’s prehistoric past and to the later history of Malton and Norton, including racing, brewing, trade and other important aspects of local life.

-Malton Museum has been kindly invited to establish a presence in the Milton Rooms and will be opening an exhibition 'Windows to the Past' on February 15th 2014, open Thursday to Saturday 10am - 4pm, admission free.
+Malton Museum has been kindly invited to establish a presence in the Milton Rooms and is presenting an exhibition 'Windows to the Past', open Thursday to Saturday 10am - 4pm, admission free.

 Malton Museum holds an extensive collection of Roman artefacts, many from excavations within the site of the Roman fort, established during the governorship of Agricola AD77-83 and the settlement, the vicus, that grew up around it.
 Roman Malton has traditionally been identified with the Latin name Derventio, but is now believed to have been known as Delgovicia.